leeeecheer/SC1015-Mini-Project/README.md

 # About
 This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on predicing loans based on customer behaviour.
 For a detailed walkthrough, please view the source code in this order:

-1. Data Extraction
+1. Data Preparation and Cleaning
-2. Data Visualization
+2. Exploratory Data Analysis
-3. Data Resampling and Splitting
-4. Decision Tree and Random Forest
+3. Classification Tree and Random Forest
-5. Logistic Regression
+4. Logistic Regression

 # Contributors
 @sunwen_12